W3-Anjan/RxJavaTutorial/readme.md

   >This explanation is taken from google's Rx example with MVP [link](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/)

+  # RxJava2 with Room

+  The following [link](http://www.zoftino.com/android-persistency-room-rxjava) contains a details explanation of how Rxjava can be used on Room persistence library

+    to get the demo code go to manifest file and run AddTaskActivity.java

   # RxJava2 with Retrofit2

   The following [link](http://www.zoftino.com/retrofit-rxjava-android-example) contains a details explanation of why Rxjava is best solution for REST Api related task.

+      to get the demo code go to manifest file and run GetRemoteCouponActivity.java